Arizona Chiropractic Continuing Education

 Arizona Accepts 12 hours of Online Continuing Education Courses

-ChiroCredit.com is an FCLB Approved PACE Continuing Education Provider.
+ChiroCredit.com is an FCLB Approved PACE Continuing Education Provider and Courses are Approved by the Arizona Board of Chiropractic Examiners.
 Scroll down to view courses and Arizona Board of Chiropractic approval codes.

 When logged in, as long as your licenses are entered on your account, each course is clearly identified as being approved or not approved.